NormalUhr/NormalUhr.github.io/_posts/2024-12-15-unlearning-pitfalls.md

     </div>
 </div>
 <div class="caption">
-  Sequential unlearning tasks often experience a surge in forget accuracy for earlier unlearning targets, as seen in multiple diffusion model methods in the UnlearnCanvas benchmark[<sup>4</sup>](#refer-anchor-4).
+  Sequential unlearning tasks often experience a surge in forget accuracy for earlier unlearning targets, as seen in multiple diffusion model methods in the UnlearnCanvas benchmark<a href="#refer-anchor-4"><sup>4</sup></a>.
 </div>

 **Implication**: Fake unlearning introduces instability in sequential unlearning tasks, risking recovery of forgotten knowledge with each subsequent unlearning operation.